Trader manager John Bogle

-John Bogle is a famous managing trader who became the founder of one of the world's largest mutual funds.
+John Bogle is a renowned managing trader who founded one of the world's largest mutual funds.

-John is not just a well-promoted person, but a real practicing investor who has made a huge contribution to the development of investing.
+John is not just a hyped-up figure, but a truly practicing investor who has made a tremendous contribution to the development of investing.

-However, any achievements of this greatest investor were preceded by a difficult life path, which we will try to introduce you to in this article.
+However, any achievements of this great investor were preceded by a difficult life, which we will try to acquaint you with in this article.

 John Bogle and his twin brother were born in the small town of Montclair, New Jersey, on May 8, 1929.
 His family truly experienced life in poverty, as the boys were born during a very difficult economic period in the United States, the so-called Depression, when jobs were being lost at an incredible rate.